davidgillies/env_studies_docs/dose/cdf_to_csv.md

 #netCDF to CSV Conversion

 Install netCDF4 for python.
 I have canopy installed so used its package manager to install it.
-Install zarray using the package manager too.
+Install xarray using the package manager too.

     import xarray
     db = xarray.open_dataset('/Users/david/Downloads/ModisLandUse_d01-2.nc') # .nc is the netCDF extension.